camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-08-11-agenda-proposal.md

 * As long as we don't have a proper wiki available, the proposal for agenda drafts and MoM is the following (similar to the practice in the sub projects):
   * Agenda will be announced via a draft pull request within the CAMARA Governance repo.
 The link will be sent to the TSC mailing list and a list of the agenda points
-  * Minutes will be captured by the Co-Chairs or a volunteering TSC particpant.
+  * Minutes will be captured by the Co-Chairs or a volunteering TSC participant.
 The draft minutes will be made available as a pull request within the CAMARA Governance repo.
 They will be reviewed in minimum by the Chair or one of the Co-Chairs.
 TSC participants can provide corrections as reviews.
 The minutes will be merged after one week as agreed.
   * ...

 Proposal: